dschadow/CloudSecurity/README.md

 # Vault
 A local [Vault](https://www.vaultproject.io/) server is required for the **config-client-vault** and the **config-server-vault** applications to work.
+Using Docker as described below is the recommended and fully initialized version.

+## Docker
+Switch to the Docker directory in this repository and execute `docker-compose up -d`.
+This will launch a preconfigured Vault container which already contains all required configuration for the demo applications.
+The only thing you have to do is to unseal Vault with the master key provided [here](https://github.com/dschadow/CloudSecurity/blob/develop/Docker/vault-cluster-vault-2019-01-04T13_53_25.023Z.json) (key-shares and key-threshold are both set to 1).
+After that, you can start the Spring Boot applications as described below.

+## Local Installation
-Vault must be started on localhost with the [in-memory configuration](https://github.com/dschadow/CloudSecurity/blob/develop/vault-inmem.conf) in the projects' root directory:
+Vault must be started on localhost with the
+[in-memory configuration](https://github.com/dschadow/CloudSecurity/blob/develop/vault-inmem.conf)
+in the projects' root directory: